 - The breach resulted in your injuries and real damages.

-You must start at the beginning.
-Report your injuries to the bar owner.
-If she’s not available, report your injuries to the manager.
-Make sure you get the bar owner’s name and contact information.
+Identify the bar owner and report your injuries.
+Ask for the bar’s owner or manager.
+Get the owner’s name and contact information.
 If the bar is part of a chain, get the company’s contact information.
 Make clear the aggressor or the bouncers injured you during a fight or other turmoil.

 You don’t need anything special like notarizing or sworn statements.
 Just get the witnesses to sign and date the bottom of each page of their statements.